sigpwned/discourse/README.md

 Notice that Discourse focuses entirely on parsing command line arguments into a configuration object.
 It makes no other demands on program structure.

+Example command lines:
-Example command line: `java -jar fizzbuzz.jar 10`
+* `java -jar fizzbuzz.jar 10`

 ### FizzBuzz with Options